pomerium/documentation/content/docs/zero/import.md

 If you just signed up for Pomerium Zero, you can import an existing configuration when you onboard.

-In the Zero onbarding screen:
+In the Zero onboarding screen:

 1. Select **Docker**.
 1. Select the **Import an Existing Configuration** button.